On the resilience of cellular networks: how can national roaming help?: Introduction

-While the resilience literature is broad in other areas of critical infrastructures, to the best of our knowledge, there are only few studies on quantifying cellular network's resilience at a national scale such as \cite{griffith2015measuring} and \cite{yanPredictiveImpact}, the former defining resilience as ``the maximum number of sites that can fail before the performance metric of interest falls below a minimum acceptable threshold", and the latter using the number of served users as the resilience metric.
-Since both ensuring coverage and satisfying quality of service~(QoS) are important, we use \textit{fraction of disconnected population}~(FDP) and \textit{fraction of satisfied population}~(FSP) to quantify the resilience of an MNO.
-Combining cell tower data with population density statistics as well as urbanity levels in the Netherlands, we investigate the current state of the Dutch MNOs~\footnote{Our analysis can be extended to other countries by providing the data presented in Sec.\ref{sec:data} on the MNO infrastructures, cities, urbanity of each region, and population data of the corresponding countries.} and then study their resilience to (i) failures confined to a certain geographical region occurring due to disasters, (ii) random failures which could occur due to human errors, and (iii) a sudden increase in the number of users.
-The insights from our analysis can help to improve the MNO infrastructures to absorb the crises when they occur or to recover quickly from their effects.
+Combining cell tower data with population density statistics as well as urbanity levels in the Netherlands, we investigate the current state of the Dutch MNOs\footnote{Our analysis can be extended to other countries by providing the data presented in Sec.\ref{sec:data} on the MNO infrastructures, cities, urbanity of each region, and population data of the corresponding countries.} and then study their resilience to (i) random failures which could occur due to human errors and (ii) failures confined to a certain geographical region occurring due to disasters.
+The insights from our analysis can help to improve the MNO infrastructures to absorb crises or to recover quickly from their effects.